-Yes, I did say flavor!
-Many petals are edible.
-However, before you consume just any flower, take heed of these guidelines:
+There are many garden flowers you can eat.
+However, before you consume any flower, take heed of these guidelines:

-- Eat flowers only when you are positive they are edible.
+- Eat flowers only when you are positive that they are edible.
 Some flowers look VERY similar.
 Be sure to have a positive ID first.

 - Only eat flowers that were grown organically.
 Many plants you purchase from retailers have been sprayed with pesticides.

 - Thoroughly wash all flowers before you consume them.
 You can see my method of washing fruits, veggies, and flowers here.

 - For most flowers, only consume the petals.